decant09/bokeh/README.md

 ### Initial Discussion
 This website was created for a project submission to Code Institute for the Diploma in Full Stack Software Development (E-commerce Applications).
 The criteria for the submission were primarily that it be created using the Bootstrap and Django frameworks.
 It was also required to have create, read, update and delete (CRUD) funtionality for users who visit the website.
 We were presented with a few website formats to choose from and of these I chose a blog based format.
 I chose a photography based blog format as I have an interest in photography and having a website where users can share their expertise was one that appealed to me.
 Learning the basics of photography is a challenge and having a forum to pick up some tips from others with greater experience would be a great resource.
 The aim was to develop a blog that will either help people to have some fun or help to improve their understanding of photography.
+I chose to call it bokeh as it is a popular subject in photography.

 ### User Stories
 #### First Time Visitor Goals